cee-elle/just-the-docs/README.md

 ## Installation

-> Step 1: Go to the [Postman](https://www.getpostman.com) website
+> Step 1: Go to the [Postman](https://www.getpostman.com) website.

 > Step 2: Create a Postman account:
 >
-> 1. Click Sign In button at top of the navigation bar
+> 1. Click Sign In button at top of the navigation bar.
-> 2. Click the Create Account option
+> 2. Click the Create Account option.

-> Step 3: Click Download on the homepage
+> Step 3: Click Download on the homepage.

-> Step 4: Run the installer appropriate to your platform
+> Step 4: Run the installer appropriate to your platform.

 > Step 5: Set up your workspace by selecting the tools you need:
 >
-> 1. Click Save My Preferences, a Startup Screen will appear
+> 1. Click Save My Preferences, and a Startup Screen will appear.

 ## Usage